One Angry Veronica: Synopsis

 It is almost Christmas break at Neptune High.
 Veronica tells Duncan (Teddy Dunn) she visited Meg and Meg (Alona Tal) is pregnant.
 Duncan admits that he already knows because of the letter he stole from Meg's room.
 Dick (Ryan Hansen) comes up and invites Veronica and Duncan to a party while off-handedly informing them that Meg has woken up.
 Veronica shows Duncan she kept her hospital visitor pass, allowing them to sneak into the hospital.
 Woody Goodman (Steve Guttenberg) tells Keith that someone has stolen all copies of the Lilly Kane-Aaron Echolls sex tapes.
 Keith agrees to help him with the case.
 Veronica and Duncan visit Meg.
 Meg tells them her parents want her to give the child up for adoption using a religious adoption agency, and she is worried the child will be abused.
 Meg also tells them her parents are planning on using Duncan's medical history so he has no say in the matter.
 After Duncan leaves, Meg apologizes to Veronica and asks her to prevent the adoption if "anything happens to" her.
 That night, Veronica learns that she has jury duty.
-Veronica reports for jury duty is voted jury foreman.
+Veronica reports for jury duty and is voted jury foreman.
 Keith talks to Sheriff Lamb, who says that the Sheriff's Department is secure.
 After the trial, Veronica convinces the jurors to review the facts of the case.
 The case is about two 09er teens who are charged with the assault of a woman named Anissa.
 The prosecution and defendant have very different accounts of the incident.
 Veronica takes a vote, and the results are 11 innocent, 1 guilty.